wp-plugins/woo-widget-product-slideshow/readme.txt

 == Changelog ==

+= 1.2.1 - 2015/05/18 =
+* Tweak - Change Slider Skins Control and Pager setting default to OFF
+* Tweak - Control and pager CSS only loads from the footer when those settings are switched ON

 = 1.2.0 - 2015/05/15 =
 * Feature - Added ability to Filter the products displayed from selected WooCommerce Product category by Recent (existing), Featured or On-Sale
 * Tweak - On widget added new Filter dropdown selector.